 For the graham cracker crust:

-• Preheat the oven to 350°F. Spray a 9″ springform pan with nonstick spray and line the bottom of the pan with parchment paper.
+• Preheat oven to 350°F. Spray a 9″ springform pan with baking spray and line the bottom and sides of the pan with parchment paper.

-• In a medium bowl, stir together the graham cracker crumbs, sugar, and melted butter combined.
-Press the mixture evenly into the bottom of the prepared pan.
+• In a medium bowl, stir together graham cracker crumbs, sugar, and melted butter until all graham cracker crumbs are moistened.
+Using your fingers or the back of a measuring cup, press mixture evenly into the bottom of the prepared pan.

-• Bake for 10 to 12 minutes, until fragrant and the edges of the crust just begin to brown.
+• Bake for 10-12 minutes, until the edges of the crust just begin to brown.
 Set aside while you prepare your pecan filling.

-• In a large bowl, whisk together the brown sugar, flour, kosher salt and cinnamon.
-Add the corn syrup, melted butter, eggs, and vanilla, whisking until fully combined.
-Fold in the chopped pecans, stirring until all pecans are evenly coated.
+• In a large bowl, whisk together the brown sugar, flour, kosher salt & cinnamon.
+Add corn syrup, melted butter, eggs, and vanilla, whisking until fully combined.
+Fold in chopped pecans, stirring until all pecans are evenly coated.

-• Pour the pecan mixture over the graham cracker crust.
-Bake at 350°F for 30 to 35 minutes, until the filling is set.
-Allow to cool completely before removing from the pan and drizzling with the chocolate bourbon ganache.
+• Pour pecan mixture over the graham cracker crust.
+Bake at 350°F for 35-45 minutes, until filling is set.

 For the chocolate bourbon ganache:

-• Place the chopped chocolate in a medium-sized heatproof bowl.
-Place the heavy cream in a small saucepan over medium heat and bring to a gentle simmer.
-Pour the hot cream over the chopped chocolate and let it sit undisturbed for 2 minutes.
+• Place chopped chocolate in a medium-sized heatproof bowl.
+Place heavy cream in a small saucepan over medium heat and bring to a gentle boil.
+Pour hot cream over the chopped chocolate and let it sit undisturbed for 2 minutes.
 After the 2 minutes has elapsed, whisk vigorously until a smooth ganache forms.
-Stir in the bourbon.
+Stir in bourbon.

 Notes